Coronavirus update 4/10/20

 Reminder of action alert sent this morning:

-Congress has created new loan programs to help small businesses, but restaurant owners are finding that they are not being implemented in a way that provides the relief they need now.
+Tell Congress: Support Bipartisan Efforts to Improve Relief Efforts and To Provide Additional Funding Congress has created new loan programs to help small businesses, but restaurant owners are finding that they are not being implemented in a way that provides the relief they need now.
+Make your voice heard so that restaurants can survive today and once again thrive in the future.
+Click here to send an email to Congress

+Week in ReviewIs the PPP right for my business?
 The PPP, on it's surface, sounds like a great idea.
 The government will lend you funds and if you spend it a certain way, that loan will be forgiven.
 However, many operators have realized that this loan program may not provide the relief needed for the restaurant industry.

+Why might the PPP not work for me?
 Something to consider....the clock on the 8 weeks starts ticking as soon as the money hits your account.
 For some operators, it might not make sense to take employees off UI because they will not be in operation.
 Our industry will most likely need a ramp up period back to capacity.
 It might make more sense for operators to use that money in 5-8 weeks, which is currently not permitted.Reminder, the PPP was written to take into account all businesses.
 As we know, our industry is different due to it's size, labor intensity and disproportionate COVID-19 impact.

-• First is a Low interest, long term "Economic Injury Disaster Loan" for up to 2 million.
+What about the EIDL Loan?There are two SBA emergency capital programs that are available to the public in addition to the PPP.- First is a Low interest, long term "Economic Injury Disaster Loan" for up to 2 million.
 The first payment is deferred for 12 months.
 The application can be completed online at www.sba.gov/DISASTER

-• Second, if you apply for that Disaster Loan – you can ask for an "Economic Injury Disaster Loan Advance" for up to $10,000 as part of the loan application.
+- Second, if you apply for that Disaster Loan – you can ask for an "Economic Injury Disaster Loan Advance" for up to $10,000 as part of the loan application.
 If approved, these funds can be used for payroll and other operating expenses and can be FORGIVEN.

+What is the major difference between the PPP and EIDL?
 The EIDL loan is a standard loan and may be spent in a variety of ways.
 The downside is the loan is not forgiven.
 The PPP has restrictions on how the money can be spent, but does offers the potential for forgiveness.
 In order to be forgiven, the PPP applicant must meet all the criteria set forth for forgiveness.

+What about employee retention tax credits?
 The employee retention tax credit (ERTC) for employers subject to closure due to coronavirus.
 The provision provides a refundable payroll tax credit for 50% of wages paid by employers to employees during the crisis.
 The credit is available to employers whose operations were fully or partially suspended, due to a coronavirus-related shut-down order, or gross receipts declined by more than 50% when compared to the same quarter in the prior year.

 For employers with greater than 100 full-time employees, qualified wages are wages paid to employees when they are not providing services due to the coronavirus-related circumstances described above.
 For eligible employers with 100 or fewer full-time employees, all employee wages qualify for the credit, whether the employer is open for business or subject to a shut-down order.
 The credit is provided for the first $10,000 of compensation, including health benefits, paid to an eligible employee.
 The credit is provided for wages paid or incurred from March 13, 2020 through December 31, 2020.